 Become aware of the dialogue you have with yourself within your own head.
 Are you too hard on yourself?

-If you find yourself constantly criticizing yourself and using negative language, you need to switch it up and start treating yourself with the love and respect that you want from others.
-A great way to start is by using self love affirmations!
+If you find yourself constantly criticising yourself and using negative language, you need to switch it up and start treating yourself with the love and respect that you want from others.

 9. Ask for help when necessary